Agro Climatic Regions of India

-It has almost all types of climatic conditions, capable of producing almost all kinds of agricultural produce in one or the other region.
+This has virtually all sorts of climatic conditions, able to grow almost all sorts of agricultural products in one area or the other.

-Several attempts have been made to classify India into various agricultural regions based on climatic and natural vegetation.
+There have been many attempts to divide India into various agricultural areas, based on climatic and natural vegetation.

-In 1989, the Planning Commission divided India into following 15 Agro-climatic regions.
+The Planning Commission divided India into 15 Agro-climatic regions following in 1989.

 The North-Western Himalaya